Login

 About / Discover more about us.

-Recap: week 2 of US v.
+A recap of week two of US v.
 Google II

 Google’s game of Adtech Spaghetti Football suggests that its main defense strategy will be to confuse and distract